uniquehash/ReviewSheets/APInotes/FB.md

     }; //end of the fbAsyncInit
 ```
+ * The FB.getLoginStatus function has to be inside the window.fbAsyncInit annonymous function otherwise the FB object will not be recognized.
  * The FB.getLoginStatus function retrieves a [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object
  * This [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) object has two properties
  	* status: the current login status of the end user using the app